moabid42/anti-debug/README.md

 ## Anti-debug

-This Project is about creating a challenging and an extremely hard to debug binary, while leveraging multiple anti-reversing techniques including a custom made anti-debugger.
+This Project is about researching new anti-debugging mechanims, named HOP (Hook oriented programming).
+For more information, please check the paper.

 ## Usage
 To build the binary run :